- Who we are

 Citizens of the Russian Far East have decided to celebrate Earth Hour 2013 in an unusual way...

-First forest management project approved by the UN Framework Convention on Climate Change
+First forest management project was approved by the UN Framework Convention on Climate Change

 Polar bear patrol got an international award